Originate/guide/cucumber.md

 # Cucumber

+Cucumber fulfills many roles in modern agile development teams:

+* It is _living documentation_ of the application
+  that never becomes outdated because is updated together with code changes.
-Cucumber offers the capability to create feature specs with the same high level end-user perspective with which we think about products and their features in real life.
+  This documentation gives an overview of an application's behavior on the same high-level end-user perspective with which we think about products and their features in real life, thereby allowing to use common sense in addition to technical thinking.
-This gives everybody working on a product a chance to look at what they build with common sense, intuition, and structure.

-Cucumber's primary ability is to communicate all necessary details about how a product is supposed to work through source code that is understood by the product, development, and testing teams as well as the CI server.
-This allows efficient collaboration of the whole team, with a minimal requirement for meetings.
+  Gherkin lists the value propesition of a feature as a user story, the cornerstones and rules of it, as well as concrete examples how these rules are implemented in the product.
+* Cucumber is also a _communication vehicle_ between the product, development, and testing teams that helps remove process and replaces boring meetings with online collaboration.
+* Finally, it is a form of automated testing that makes TDD easy, intuitive, and efficient.

+All of these things together make Cucumber a tool that supports the collaborative agile development process on many levels, from defining over building to testing the product.

 Please check out: